ccope879/Blockchain_Enabled_File_Sharing/README.md

 To download the application code to Android Studio:

 Download the UAHTeam5BlockchainApp directory

 Open Android Studio and from the title bar, select File, New, Import Project

 Navigtate to the directory where the folder UAHTeam5BlockchainApp is stored and select the UAHTeam5BlockchainApp folder

-Select OK and wait for the project to initialize.
+Select OK and wait for the project to initialize.   <br />

 To install the app on an Android device: